Yusuf-Haji-Ali/WhatsThat/README.md

 ## Wireframes

-I have drawn up a plan of how i wanted the app to look before developing with the Low fidelity wireframe being handrawn and created the High Fidelity Wireframe using Figma.
+I have drawn up a plan of how I wanted the app to look before development.
+This includes a High Fidelity Wireframe which was made using Figma and it's respective heirarchy of navigation.
 ~ Both can be found in the Assets folder -> Wireframes.